-The Big Five Horse Safari offers exactly what it says on the tin.
-This riding holiday affords some spectacular game viewing from in the saddle; become part of a herd of grazing zebra, quietly creep up on a tower of giraffe or tentatively approach and take in the magnificent size of an African elephant.
-Riding through some of Africa’s most breathtaking landscapes, fall in love with travelling in the style of Africa’s first pioneers, and enjoy wildlife without the sounds of an engine.
+Riding through some of Africa’s breathtaking landscapes, fall in love with travelling in the style of Africa’s first pioneers, and enjoy wildlife without the sounds of an engine.

 Set to the backdrop of the stunning Drakensberg escarpment, this ride operates across 35000ha of greatly varying terrain.
-Traverse river gullies, climb dramatic rock formations for panoramic vistas, weave in and out of bush scrub and race along bush paths.
-Fantastic accommodation at base camp, 2 stunning nights at luxurious lodge, complete with infinity pool overlooking a water hole and one night sleeping out with alfresco dining under the unrivalled African stars.
+Enjoy thrilling canters and epic wildlife viewing through two reserves which border the Kruger National Park.
+This ride boasts fantastic accommodation at base camp, 2 stunning nights at a luxurious lodge, complete with infinity pool overlooking a water hole, and one night sleeping out with alfresco dining under the unrivaled African stars.
 Magical sunsets and of course, superb riding, makes this a riding holiday you will never forget.

 This horseback safari promises exciting and thrilling riding in Big Five areas, and is therefore only suitable for advanced and fit riders.
 There is an 8 day and a 6 day versions of this ride.
-The 6 day version misses out days 5 and 6 from the intinerary.
+The 6 day version misses out days 5 and 6 from the itinerary.

 - A hugely personal and exclusive experience, riding across some of South Africa’s most impressive private reserves

-- Watching the sunset from Beacon Rock Camp, set high up in the dramatic rock formations, and sleeping out under the stars
+- Watching the sunset from Beacon Rock Camp from up high, and then sleeping out under the stars